jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/advisories/garrix/index.md

 ## Mitigation

-There is currently no patch available for this vulnerability.
+An updated version of Microweber is available at the vendor page.

 ## Credits